jvanname/circcash/CODE_OF_CONDUCT.md

 All entities who have ever been affiliated with an institution with a Bio-Safety level 4 laboratory (such as Boston University) is banned from participating in the development of Circcash.
 This ban may be lifted once the BSL-4 lab publicly and periodically posts cryptographic timestamps of all data so that all lab incidents are investigable.

 All entities who are currently affiliated with a college or university are banned from participating in the development of Circcash.
+Furthermore, we refuse to recognize any degree from any college or university since these academic institutions promote violence.

 ## Our Responsibilities